-Klay kept going, even after smashing heads with Damian Jones “like a couple of idiots” early in the third.
-With blood trickling down his forehead, he canned No. 11 and 12.
+Klay kept going, even after smashing heads with teammate Damian Jones “like a couple of idiots” early in the third.
+With blood trickling down his forehead, he canned Nos.
+11 and 12.
 During the timeout, while trainers worked on the cut, his teammates crowed: “Two more!
 Two more!”
 They knew.

 Kerr, unaware of the looming record until that point, turned to Steph: Do you have the record?
-Curry confirmed he did – 13 3s, on Nov.
+Curry confirmed he did – 13 threes on Nov.
 7, 2016, against the New Orleans Pelicans.

 “I was just so anxious to get the record,” he’d later say.

-He hit 13 and 14 with a band-aid and headband stemming the blood.
+He hit Nos.
+13 and 14 with a bandage and headband stemming the bleeding.
 Kerr told him he looked like Slick Watts.
 Thompson, Kerr realized, probably didn’t know who that was.